 Below are the most common types of sites you can run on WordPress and the most appropriate hosting you should use.

-- Portfolio/branding site – You created a site where you can showcase your sample works for potential clients to see.
-Assuming that you have no content strategy, you are more likely not attracting a lot of traffic to your site.
+You created a site where you can showcase your sample works for potential clients to see.
+Assuming that you have no content strategy, you are more likely not to attract a lot of traffic to your site.
 Therefore, you can go with the most affordable solution which is shared hosting.

-- eCommerce site – You have set up an online shop so you can sell your items.
+You have set up an online shop so you can sell your items.
 A successful eCommerce site can attract millions of traffic, so you want the best of the best.
 As mentioned earlier, going offline because your server crashed due to massive traffic is bad for business.
-Therefore, a managed WordPress hosting ensures that your e-store will run in tip-top shape no matter what happens.
+Therefore, managed WordPress WooCommerce hosting ensures that your e-store will run in tip-top shape no matter what happens.

 The kind of WordPress site you are running will dictate which type of web hosting you need.

-To guide you in this process, you can refer to this list of the best shared hosting or pick pick one of these WordPress hosting services so you can determine which one is the best for you.
-Make sure that you refer to the reviews to give you a better idea of each web hosting company based on their different factors they are judged on.
+Review the list of shared hosting or pick one of these WordPress hosting services before selecting a host.
+Refer to the reviews to give you a better idea of each web hosting company’s distinct features.

 What about you?
 Do you have any web hosting type and provider that you would recommend to our readers?
 Feel free to share your thoughts by commenting below!